shansongliu/M2UGen/README.md

 ```
 conda create --name <env> --file requirements.txt
 ```
+Ensure that the NVIDIA Driver is version 12 or above to be compatible with PyTorch 2.1.0.

 For the working of our model, Facebook's LLaMA-2 model weights are required, details on obtaining these weights are given on [HuggingFace](https://huggingface.co/docs/transformers/main/model_doc/llama).